-This week on my cooking with my neighbors Tuesday recipe day, we really dove into shrimp.
-Honestly shrimp is so underrated.
-Its delicious, its majorly quick at only about 6 minutes to saute, and its diverse.
-You can eat shrimp from a grill, oven bake it, pop it it a skillet- heck even the Japanese places near me cooks up a little bit of shrimp.
-And after some our delicious recipes we created, we started to feel a bit like Bubba Gump in Shrimp.
+You can eat shrimp from a grill, oven bake it, pop it in a skillet- heck, even the Japanese places near me cook up a little bit of shrimp.
+After some our the delicious recipes we created, we started to feel a bit like Bubba Gump in Shrimp.

-Tortellini – who doesn’t love robust tortellini.
-They come in a variety of flavors, filled with mushrooms, chicken, cheese and so much more.
-IN this case, we used four cheese tortellini as the base of our pesto pasta salad.
+Tortellini – Who doesn’t love robust tortellini?
+They come in various flavors, filled with mushrooms, chicken, cheese, and so much more.
+In this case, we used four cheese tortellini as the base of our pesto pasta salad.

 For the base of your salad, you need just a few things, veggies and pasta.